-ability to exercise independence, choice, and control.
 Subsection 1.8: I have the right to complain The people: I feel it is easy to make a complaint.
 When I complain I am taken seriously and receive a timely response.
 Te Tiriti: Māori and whānau are at the centre of the health and disability system, as active partners in improving the system and their care and support.
 As service providers: We have a fair, transparent, and equitable system in place to easily receive and resolve or escalate complaints in a manner that leads to quality improvement.
-FA The complaints procedure is provided to residents and families during the resident's entry to the service.
-Access to complaints forms is located at the entrance to the facility or on request from staff.
-Complaints can be handed to reception.
+FA The complaints procedure which is equitable and is provided to residents and families during the resident's entry to the service.
+Complaints forms are located at the entrance to the facility or on request from staff.
 Residents and relatives making a complaint can involve an independent support person in the process if they choose.
 The complaints process is linked to advocacy services.
 The Code of Health and Disability Services Consumers' Rights and complaints process and forms are visible, and available in te reo Māori, and English.
 A complaints register is being maintained.
 Complaints management meets the Health and Disability Commissioner's guidelines.
-Four complaints were lodged in 2021 and five have been lodged for 2022 (year-to-date).
+There was one complaint lodged in 2021 and one in 2022 (year-to-date).
 Complaints are subject to a risk rating, with all received being rated as low risk.
-Documentation including follow-up letters and resolution, demonstrates that complaints are being managed in accordance with guidelines set by the Health and Disability Commissioner.
-All complaints are documented as resolved and no trends were identified.
-Concerns and complaints are discussed at relevant meetings.
-Staff interviewed reported that complaints and corrective actions as a result are discussed at meetings (also evidenced in meeting minutes).
-Residents and relatives interviewed are aware of the complaints process and reported they felt comfortable discussing any issues with the registered nurses, or the management team.
+Documentation including follow-up letters and resolution, demonstrates that complaints are managed in accordance with guidelines set by the Health and Disability Commissioner.
+Staff interviewed reported complaints and corrective actions are discussed at meetings (also evidenced in meeting minutes).
+Residents and relatives interviewed were aware of the complaints process and reported they felt comfortable discussing any issues with the registered nurses, or the management team.
+There have been no external complaints received since the previous audit.
 The village manager interviewed stated the complaints process works equitably for Māori, support is available and there is an understanding that face to face meetings with whānau are preferred in resolving issues for Māori.
-Subsection 2.1: Governance FA Evelyn Page is a Ryman Healthcare retirement village.
-They are certified to provide hospital (medical and geriatric), rest home and The people: I trust the people governing the service to have the dementia levels of care.
-There are 80 dual purpose beds (40 on level knowledge, integrity, and ability to empower the communities they serve.

-Te Tiriti: Honouring Te Tiriti, Māori participate in governance in partnership, experiencing meaningful inclusion on all governance bodies and having substantive input into organisational operational policies.
+Subsection 2.1: Governance The people: I trust the people governing the service to have the knowledge, integrity, and ability to empower the communities they serve.
+Te Tiriti: Honouring Te Tiriti, Māori participate in governance in partnership, experiencing meaningful inclusion on all governance FA Frances Hodgkins is a Ryman Healthcare retirement village.
+Frances Hodgkins is certified to provide rest home level of care for up to 51 residents in the care centre and 32 residents in the serviced apartments.
+One of the rooms has been decommissioned and is now used as a communication room.
+This reduced the total number of beds in the care centre from 51 to 50.